We take every aspect of your personal profile into consideration when calculating your admissions chances.

 Please submit a short essay (250 words or fewer) that describes your academic interests and the ways you believe Honors Carolina can help you pursue them.

-In addition to the essay you provided with your Common Application, please choose two of the prompts below and respond to each in 200-250 words.
+In addition to the essay you provided with your Common Application, please choose two of the prompts below.
 Your essay responses below should be different from your common app essay response.

 Carolina aspires to build a diverse and inclusive community.
 We believe that students can only achieve their best when they learn alongside students from different backgrounds.
 In reading your responses, we hope to learn what being a member of such a community would mean to you.

-Describe a peer you see as a community builder.
+Describe a peer who is making a difference in your school or community.
 What actions has that peer taken?
 How has their work made a difference in your life?

 If you could change one thing to better your community, what would it be?
-Why is it important and how would you contribute to this change?
+Please explain.

 Former UNC-Chapel Hill employee, community service member, and civil rights activist Esphur Foster once said “We are nothing without our history.”
-Her words are memorialized on the Northside Neighborhood Freedom Fighters monument (https://jacksoncenter.info/the-northside-gateway/).
 How does history shape who you are?

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.